top of page

 After climbing a series of steep switchbacks for 0.3 miles we reached the top.
 Both Grinnell Glacier in the bottom left and Salamander Glacier clinging to the rock face were visible.
 Salamander Glacier use to be connected to the Grinnell Glacier, but melting has caused the glaciers to separate.

 Geologically speaking this picture shows the black belt that runs through the mountains in this region.
 It's call the 'Diorite Sill'.
-This imposing layer of rock, unlike the lava, never reached the surface in a molten state, but was intruded between beds of sedimentary rook.
+This imposing layer of rock, unlike the lava, never reached the surface in a molten state, but was intruded between beds of sedimentary rock.
 Wherever it occurs it is bordered at top and bottom by thinner gray layers.
 These gray bands are Siyeh limestone, which was changed to marble by the tremendous heat of the diorite during its intrusion.
 This effect is termed 'contact metamorphism' by geologists because this zone of change occurs at both the top and bottom of the sill.
 If this banded layer had been formed by lava flows, then the gray-marble layer would only have occurred on the lower underlying rocks.

 Done!
 Surprised by how incredibly large Upper Grinnell Lake looked.
 It was massive.

 How much of the glacier has been lost?
-Just compare these two pictures ... on the left Grinnell Glacier in 1938 and on the right the glacier in 2005.
+Just compare these two pictures, on the left Grinnell Glacier in 1938 and on the right the glacier in 2005.

 Attributes - Left Picture: T.J.
 Hileman (Glacier National Park Archives), Public domain, via Wikimedia Commons.
 Right Picture: Blase Reardon (USGS), Public domain, via Wikimedia Commons